Employee Spotlight: Adam Seidman

 Adam Seidman accepting two product awards on behalf of City Theatrical at LDI 2023

-During October 2024, we talked to Adam Seidman, who is an Electrical Engineer on the engineering team at City Theatrical.
+City Theatrical talked to Adam Seidman, who is an Electrical Engineer on the engineering team at City Theatrical, during October 2024 to learn more about the development of the highly anticipated DMXcat-E™.

 Adam graduated from the Rochester Institute of Technology where he studied Computer Engineering.